 - And one must meet the minimum age requirements, which usually means that an applicant must be at least 50 years of age (sometimes younger) and not older than 85.

 “Which is great!”

 Before you get too excited, we should point out that these “types” of life insurance policies do have some pretty significant disadvantages.
-The first being that they will only provide around $25,000 dollars in coverage so if you’re looking for more than that this might not be the right fit for you.
+The first is that they will only provide around $25,000 dollars in coverage, so if you’re looking for more, this might not be the right fit for you.

 The second major disadvantage…

 With guaranteed issue life insurance policies is that these “types” of life insurance policies are going to contain a Graded Death Benefit.
-Now the problem with that is, a Graded Death Benefit is a “clause” written into the life insurance policy which states that it will not being to provide true life insurance coverage to an individual until a certain “waiting period” has expired.
+Now the problem with that is, a Graded Death Benefit is a “clause” written into the life insurance policy, which states that it will not begin to provide true life insurance coverage to an individual until a certain “waiting period” has expired.

 The problem is…